Creating Custom Fields¶

 Ideally, your field name is self-explanatory and users will immediately know what to enter.
 But in those cases where there is some ambiguity, or where you wish to help regulate how a certain field is used, you may enter help text here.
 If you enter it in Pre-form Help, your help text appears above the form field, and if you enter text in Post-form Help it appears below the form field.

-The help text appears in all uses of the field in administration pages and is inserted as the default help text when fields are assigned to a profile (see 'profiles').
+The help text appears in all uses of the field in administration pages and is inserted as the default help text when fields are assigned to a profile (see the Profiles section in this chapter).
 The person creating the profile can remove or change the help text there without impact on the original custom field definition.

 When selected, a value must be provided for this field before the form can be submitted.
 Failure to do so will result in an error message directing the person to complete the required fields.